timtroendle/money-land/report/report.md

 # Acknowledgements

-This work was supported by a European Research Council grant (TRIPOD, grant agreement number 715132).
 I would like to thank Johan Lilliestam and Stefan Pfenninger for valuable comments on earlier drafts of this article.

 # References